ally-design-system/ally-design-system-starter-kit/README.md

     cd your-new-projects-name
     ```

-4.  **Start developing.**
+### 4. **Start developing.**

     Your now ready to start it up.

-    Start the Gatsby development server first with `npm run dev` and then start Storybook by running `npm run story` in seperate terminal windows.
+    There are three development enviroments to the Ally Design System Starter Kit:

+    -   Gatsby powered site
+    -   Storybook powered visual testing enviroment
+    -   Storybook Docs powered design system

+    Each of these has its own development command:

+    To start developing the `Gatsby site` use:

     ```shell
-    npm run dev
+    npm run dev-site
     ```

+    For developing in `Storybook visual testing enviroment` use:

     ```shell
-    npm run story
+    npm run dev-story
     ```

+    And for just developing the `Storybook Docs powered design system` use:

+    ```shell
+    npm run dev-design-system
+    ```

+    You can also have all three of these enviroments running simultaneously if needed.

-5.  **Open the source code and start editing!**
+### 5. **Open the source code and start editing!**

-    After running `npm run dev` your project will be served at `http://localhost:8008`.
+    After running `npm run dev-site` your Gatsby site will be served at `http://localhost:8008`.

-    You'll also see a second link when running `npm run dev`: `http://localhost:8008/___graphql` for GraphiQL.
+    You'll also see a second link when running at `http://localhost:8008/___graphql` for GraphiQL.

     GraphiQL is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Introducing GraphiQL Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

-    After running `npm run story` your projects Storybook will open in your default browser at: `http://localhost:6006`.
+    After running `npm run dev-story` your projects Storybook powered visual testing enviroment will open in your default browser at: `http://localhost:6006`.

-    You can also run `npm run docs` just to view Storybook Docs only at: `http://localhost:5005`.
+    And `npm run dev-design-system` will run your design system powered by Storybook Docs in development mode at: `http://localhost:5005`.

+### 6. **Building and Previewing Builds**

+    Once happy with your project you can build your project using the following commands.

+    To build the `Gatsby site`:

+    ```shell
+    npm run build-site
+    ```

+    To build the `Storybook powered visual testing enviroment`:

+    ```shell
+    npm run build-story
+    ```

+    To build the `Storybook Docs powered design system`:

+    ```shell
+    npm run build-design-system
+    ```

+    And then you can preview the builds using a local server:

+    To serve the `Gatsby site` at `http://localhost:8080`:

+    ```shell
+    npm run build-site
+    ```

+    To serve the `Storybook powered visual testing enviroment` at `http://localhost:8081`:

+    ```shell
+    npm run build-story
+    ```

+    To serve the `Storybook Docs powered design system` at `http://localhost:8082`:

+    ```shell
+    npm run build-design-system
+    ```

-## 🗺️ Road Map
+## 🗺️ Kit Features

 The starter kit will include:

--   An extended Atomic Design project architecture using 'Particles' (sub-atomic particles representing design tokens).
+-   An extended Atomic Design project architecture using Design Tokens.
--   A Storybook (v6) powered UI Component Library (For UI presentation, visual testing and documentation).
+-   A Storybook powered visual testing enviroment.
+-   A Storybook Docs powered design system
 -   Unit testing with Jest and CircleCI (This may not be included in the first version of the kit).
+-   Sass powered Design Token maps and functions.
--   Nested Sass(Scss) with the Atomic BEM naming convention (an extended version of BEM including an atomic prefix which deals with modifiers more gracefully than the original BEM convention).
+-   Nested Sass(Scss) using the BEM naming convention.
 -   Markdown files as the content source for pages and posts by default but can be extended to use a CMS of choice.
 -   Pre-built UI components including:
     -   `SEO` component.